 Our Board of Directors has not delegated responsibility for cybersecurity matters or data privacy matters to a committee.
 Rather, the Board believes that due to the importance and continually evolving nature of cybersecurity threats and data privacy obligations, all members of the Board should participate in the oversight of the topics.
-As a result, the Board is briefed on cybersecurity matters and data privacy matters at least twice a year by our VP of Cybersecurity and our Office of General Counsel, respectively.
-Roper's VP of Internal Audit also periodically briefs the Audit Committee on cybersecurity matters and related risks.
-In order to mitigate the risk associated with cyber threats, Roper maintains cybersecurity insurance coverage and incident response retainer with a leading security provider.
-In addition, Roper conducts cybersecurity awareness training for its employees at least twice a year and has a continuing "phishing" campaign to enhance the awareness of cyberthreats among our employees.
-A 24x7 Managed Detection and Response solution is deployed across all of our businesses to prevent and remediate cyberthreats.
-Finally, all of our businesses apply the Cybersecurity Framework of the National Institute of Standards and Technology to help assess and manage their respective cybersecurity risks.
+As a result, the Board is briefed on cybersecurity matters and data privacy matters at each regularly scheduled Board meeting by management.
+Roper's Vice President of Financial Audit Services also periodically briefs the Audit Committee on cybersecurity matters and related risks.